lelandjordon/checkout/readme.md

 Add all appropriate shipping fees.

-## Notes:
+## Debugging Suggestions:

 Remember, take small steps.
 Get one thing working, commit, and move to the next.
+Don't be afraid to comment out some code.
+If you need to, replace it with a simple hard-coded value for a little while.

 If something looks overwhelming, break it down.
 Look at one function at a time.
 Each function has its own responsibility.

 You do not need to change any code in the app.shoppingCart.render() function.

+### Suggested progression:

+1. Inspect app.ShoppingCart.
+What properties and methods does it have?
+What is their responsibility?
+- Get the unordered "items" list to work.
+- Simplify.
+Comment out some items in app.initialize to get a simple example.
+- Get each function to work without errors.
+- Calculate the correct Subtotal.
+- Calculate the Shipping.
+- Calculate the Total Cost.

 ## Done?